 Vibhitaki, Bibhitaki or Baheda are common names of Terminalia bellirica.
 The literal meaning of Bibhitaka in Sanskrit is one that keeps away from the diseases.
 It belongs to family Combretaceae.
 The other medicinal tree belonging to Combretaceae are Rangoon creeper or MadhuMalti, Arjuna, Haritaki, etc.

 Table of Contents

-Bibhitaki tree is found throughout India and its fruits, leaves and bark are used in Traditional medicine system for treatment of diseases.
-The fruits are useful in treatment of many digestive disorders such as diarrhoea, dyspepsia, biliousness etc. Baheda fruits are also useful in treatment of cough, bronchitis and upper respiratory tract infections, tropical pulmonary eosinophilia and allergic eruptions.
+Bibhitaki tree is found throughout India and its fruits, leaves and bark are used in Traditional medicine system for the treatment of diseases.
+The fruits are useful in the treatment of many digestive disorders such as diarrhea, dyspepsia, biliousness, etc. Baheda fruits are also useful in the treatment of cough, bronchitis and upper respiratory tract infections, tropical pulmonary eosinophilia and allergic eruptions.
 It is one of the three fruits, in Ayurvedic preparation Triphala (Tri=Three, Phala=Fruits).
-For medicinal purpose the dried pericarp of fruit is used.
+For the medicinal purpose the dried pericarp of fruit is used.

 - Assamese: Bhomora, Bhomra, Bhaira

 - Hindi: Bahera